BlackWhiteYoshi/Blazor.TSRuntime/README.md

 There are some features planned (no guarantees whatsoever):

 * optional parameters -> function-overload (at the moment optional is ignored and undefined is mapped the same as null)
-* more options in config
+* module grouping in seperate interfaces
-  - generate on save (not used in source generator)
+* option in config: generate on save (not used in source generator)
-  - include/exclude folder
-* TSRuntime as VS-Extension
-* GenericSupport (INumber&lt;T&gt; instead of double)
-* Support for non-module JS-files
 * TypeMapDefault more default types (e.g. Uint8Array -> byte[], DotNetStreamReference -> DotNetStreamReference)
+* Generic type-mapping (INumber&lt;T&gt; instead of double)
+* Generic TS-Functions

+- TSRuntime as VS-Extension
-* map callbacks <-> delegates
+- map callbacks <-> delegates
-* option for grouping methods of a module in structs
+- improved parser (summary, .ts, .js with JSDocs)
+- support for non-module files

 * [JSImport]/[JSExport] interop

-* autogenerate types to map to -> recursive figure out the structure (requires complex parser)
+<br></br>
+## Release Notes

+- 0.0.1
+  First version.
+Includes all basic functionalities for generating TSRuntime.
+- 0.1
+  Improved declaration path: Instead of one include string, an array of objects { "include": string, "excludes": string[], "file module path": string } is now supported.